jmanhype/parlant/README.md

   </p>
 </div>

+**NOTE:** Parlant is in active development by a team of (currently) 12 contributors (developers, researchers, and QA).
+We're looking for more contributors!
+Please consider joining our Discord server and participating in its development.

 ## ✨ What is Parlant?
 **Parlant is a framework that transforms how AI agents make decisions in customer-facing scenarios.**